bconcept101/lottery-number-generator/PROJECT-BLUEPRINT.md

 This website is an **educational and entertainment random number generator website**.

 The website allows visitors to generate random lottery-style numbers for selected games.
-The project is also being prepared to include a manually updated past-number database.
+The project is also being prepared to include a verified past-number history database.

 This website does **not** guarantee winning numbers, predict lottery results, or provide gambling advice.